-Until health conditions and state guidance allows for less restricted travel to and from campus, all non-essential visitors are discouraged from coming to campus.
-Parents and family members are considered essential visitors during the process of helping students move off campus.
+Until health conditions and state guidance allow for less restricted travel to and from campus, all non-essential visitors are discouraged from coming to campus.
+Parents and family members are considered essential visitors during the process of helping students move on or off campus.

 Campus tours and listening sessions organized through Brown’s Office of College Admission will remain suspended until health conditions and state guidance allow for these events to resume safely.
 Updates will be posted to this page and to the Undergraduate Admission website.